New Program and Degree Options

 The model's Open/Rolling Enrollment policy allows a prospective student to submit his/her Admissions Application to the Institute at any time.
 The Institute then reviews the Admissions Application and notifies the applicant as to the admission decision within a few weeks after submission.
 Advanced Placement allows the student to transfer credits from other recognized institutions, (subject to review and approval by the Registrar’s Office), and/or to earn credits upon the satisfactory completion of Advanced Placement examinations/evaluations.
 FlexStart Scheduling allows the student to choose and register for non-sequential fast-track courses.
 Independent Study rewards the diligent student by allowing him/her to enroll in a course, complete the requirements, and move on to the next course at his/her own speed or pace.
 College Level Testing allows the student to translate life experience into academic credit.

-The dynamic goal orientation of this learner-centered model is to facilitate the student’s pursuit of academic excellence, spiritual growth, and orthopraxis, and to foment the acquisition of critical thinking, emotional literacy, social intelligence, and other ‘soft skills’, (e.g., attention, communication skills, conflict resolution, flexibility, focus, independence, integrity, Christian leadership, motivation, multitasking, organizational skills, patience, self-discipline, self-direction, situational awareness, sound judgment, teamwork, time-management, and tolerance).
+The goal of this learner-centered model is to facilitate the student’s pursuit of academic excellence, and moreover, to foment the acquisition of critical thinking, emotional literacy, social intelligence, and other 'hard/soft' skills, (e.g., attention, communication skills, conflict resolution, flexibility, focus, independence, integrity, Christian leadership, motivation, multitasking, organizational skills, patience, self-discipline, self-direction, situational awareness, sound judgment, teamwork, time-management, and tolerance).
 Ultimately, St. Gregory Nazianzen Institute’s innovative distance learning programs provide study tracks and spiritual growth pathways that fit the adult learner’s individual needs, schedule, and learning style, making it possible for the student to manage a family, job, career, and/or other responsibilities while studying.

 Flexible Payment Options